 - USA: Visit the CampusFrance website.

 - Instructions for filling out your CampusFrance application can be found here.

-- A instructional video to filling out your CampusFrance application can be found here.
+- An instructional video to filling out your CampusFrance application can be found here.

 - The user guide can be found here.

-- Application cannot be submitted until you have received your official acceptance letter from your host institution
+- The application cannot be submitted until you have received your official acceptance letter from your host institution

 Step 2: Make your appointment at your nearest French Consulate